OpenVoiceOS/community-docs/docs/osm.md

   --folder TEXT                   path where skill will be installed, default
                                   /opt/mycroft/skills

-  --search                        search appstores, otherwise assume it's a
+  --search                        search appstores, otherwise assume its a
                                   github url

   --appstore [ovos|mycroft|pling|andlo|default|all]